 Can you dismiss a divorce in California After Entry of Final Judgment?

 In California, a Divorce Judgment can be issued long before the effective “termination date of the marriage.”
-In California divorces, the termination date is calculated 6 months PLUS 1 day from the date the other party was served the Petition.
-Although in many situations a California divorce case can be completed within a few months from the date the Petition was filed, neither party can remarry prior to the 6 month+1 day termination date, even though a Judgment may have already been entered.
-The termination date is always specifically identified on the Judgment.
+In California divorces, the termination date is calculated 6 months PLUS 1 day from the time the other party was served the Petition.
+Although in many situations a California divorce case can be completed within a few months from the date the Petition was filed, neither party can remarry before the 6 month+1 day termination date, even though a Judgment may have already been entered.
+The termination date is always explicitly identified on the Judgment.
 Basically, once that day passes, no further documentation is sent by the court, but the parties are now free to remarry.
 In my client’s situation, the Judgment was entered April 26, 2012, with a termination date of marriage of October 4, 2012.

 Client files to dismiss a divorce in California